-On May 1, 2015, Applicant submitted a security clearance application (SF-86).
-On July 15, 2016, the Department of Defense Consolidated Adjudications Facility (DoD CAF) issued Applicant a Statement of Reasons (SOR), detailing security concerns under Guideline F, Financial Considerations; and Guideline E, Personal Conduct.
+On June 19, 2017, Applicant submitted a security clearance application (e-QIP).
+(Government Exhibit 2.)
+On May 17, 2017, the Department of Defense Consolidated Adjudications Facility (DoD CAF) issued Applicant a Statement of Reasons (SOR), detailing security concerns under Guideline F, Financial Considerations; and Guideline E, Personal Conduct.
 (Item 1.)
 The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DoD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information, effective within the DoD after September 1, 2006.

-Applicant answered the SOR on October 10, 2016.
+Applicant answered the SOR on May 22, 2017.
 He requested that his case be decided by an administrative judge on the written record without a hearing.
-(Item 1.)
-On November 28, 2016, Department Counsel submitted the Government's written case.
-A complete copy of the File of Relevant Material (FORM), containing 5 Items, was mailed to Applicant on November 30, 2016, and received by him on December 16, 2016.
+(Item 2.)
+On June 19, 2017, Department Counsel submitted the Government's written case.
+A complete copy of the File of Relevant Material (FORM), containing five Items, was mailed to Applicant on June 20, 2017, and received by him on June 26, 2017.
 The FORM notified Applicant that he had an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of his receipt of the FORM.
-Applicant responded to the FORM on January 2017, and submitted one exhibit, referred to as Applicant's Exhibit A, which was admitted into evidence.
-Applicant did not object to Items 1 through 5, and they were admitted into evidence.
+Applicant failed to respond to the FORM.
+Applicant did not object to Items 1 through 5, and they are admitted into evidence as Government Exhibits 1 through 5.